diffuse/swing/README.md

 $ ./example 2>&1 | tee foo.log
 ```

-You can add `jq` for pretty printing:
+You can add `jq` for pretty printing when using `RecordFormat::Json`:

 ```shell
 $ ./example 2>&1 | tee foo.log | jq